 According to OLAW (Office of Laboratory Animal Welfare) the IACUC membership must consist of the following:

-- One Veterinarian with training or experience with lab animal science and medicine, who has direct or delegated authority and responsibility for activities involving animals at The College of William & Mary
+- One Veterinarian with training or experience with lab animal science and medicine, who has direct or delegated authority and responsibility for activities involving animals at William & Mary

 - One practicing scientist experienced in research with animals